 keep the parts straight in your head.
 If you are unfamiliar with the

 particular model on which you are about to work, make notes or drawings,

 or have an assembled fixture available for ease of re-assembly.
 Also, you

 may wish to print this page and use it to check off each step as it is

 Read through this article before starting so you'll have an idea of what

-is required.
+is required and the tools needed.
 You may find that some procedures are

 Set up a work space with proper lighting and the tools required.
 See

 to help with this.
 Have some numbered containers or a muffin pan available